TuxVinyards/qqX/README.md

 ## Why qqX?

-[Quickemu](https://github.com/quickemu-project/quickemu) works on the command line & its menu interface has traditionally been  quickgui.

 qqX offers an alternative menu system that has far more functions & power.
 More even than quickemu.

 It has an easy installation.
 No additional software or dependancies are required.

+Quickemu works on the command line & its menu interface has traditionally been quickgui.

-You can also keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if you want to, and can switch between them at will.
+You can keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if you want to, and you can switch between them at will.

 Confident Linux users should quickly find themselves at home.